madfam-io/plinto/.serena/memories/task_completion_checklist.md

-# Plinto - Task Completion Checklist
+# Janua - Task Completion Checklist

 ## When Completing Any Development Task